 There is some debate, for example, about whether feeding tubes actually extend life in end-stage Alzheimer's disease.
 For many, this is a quality of life issue, and they would prefer to not to live this way.
 Depending on the situation, people receiving tube feedings may not be able to avail themselves of hospice services.

 If the family chooses not to insert a feeding tube, the patient and family may have decided that this person is in the final stages of the illness, and that they are now willing to allow death to occur.
 If the person is totally unable to eat and does not use a feeding tube, the body will slowly shut down over a period of one to two weeks.
 Comfort measures are given, so the patient does not suffer, and hospice care can help the patient and family.

-Artificial hydration is the process of giving intravenous fluids—i.e., fluid given using a tube in the veins.
-In the past, artificial hydration was used to prevent death from dehydration, which was considered a painful way to die.
+Intravenous hydration is the process of giving fluids using a tube in the veins.
+In the past, IV hydration was used to prevent death from dehydration, which was considered a painful way to die.
 We now know that gradual dehydration is not painful; rather, it brings a lessening of awareness about discomfort, so that the person slides naturally toward death.
 If the body is shutting down, it cannot rid itself of the excess fluids given by IV and thus the fluid builds up in the lungs and leads to shortness of breath.
 Dry mouth is treated more effectively with good mouth care than by IV fluids.
 With hospice care, it has been the practice not to give IV hydration when someone is close to death.
 Naturally, pain and other symptoms are still treated as they occur.
 As with a feeding tube in the advanced stages of an illness, IV hydration can prolong dying rather than prolong living.